benjie91/react-table-wrapper/README.md

 Clicking on an individual cell will select or deselect it by altering the state of its row and column.

-If the cell is unselected, either its row, column or both are unselected.
+If the cell is unselected, either its row, column or both are unselected. <br>
 When it is clicked on, both its row and column will become selected, thus selecting the cell.

-If the cell is already selected, both its row and column are selected.
+If the cell is already selected, both its row and column are selected. <br>
 When it is clicked on, both its row and column will be deselected, thus deselecting the cell.

-Note that it is possible for multiple cells to be selected or deselected at once with this method.
-This is because the state of the clicked cell's row and column is affected, thus potentially affecting other cells in the same column or row.
+Note that it is possible for multiple cells to be selected or deselected at once with this method. <br>
+This is because the clicked cell's row and column states are affected, potentially affecting other cells in <br>
+the same column or row.
 This ensures that the selected cells always produce a table when copied and pasted.

 <br>